Calphalon Pans: Are They Coated With Teflon?

 Frequently asked questions

-No, Calphalon pans are coated with PTFE, a synthetic resin with a slick surface and tolerance for high heat.
+No, Calphalon pans are not coated with Teflon.
+However, they are coated with PTFE, a synthetic resin with a slick surface and tolerance for high heat.
+PTFE is the same material that Teflon is made of, but Calphalon does not use the Teflon brand.

 Written by